jonlpersson/ed-latimore/site/_posts/2016-12-07-6-reasons-to-be-grateful-and-thankful.md

 These positive emotions, in turn, have a host of other benefits on your mental health.

 Your positivity increase increase, your immune system is boosted, and you are generally more effective in your life.
-[According to WebMD](https://www.webmd.com/women/features/gratitute-health-boost#1){: target="_blank" rel="noopener noreferrer"}\:
+[According to WebMD](https://www.webmd.com/women/features/gratitute-health-boost#1){: target="_blank" rel="noopener noreferrer"}:

 > "There are some very interesting studies linking optimism to better immune function," says Lisa Aspinwall, PhD, a psychology professor at the University of Utah.
 In one, researchers comparing the immune systems of healthy, first-year law students under stress found that, by midterm, students characterized as optimistic (based on survey responses) maintained higher numbers of blood cells that protect the immune system, compared with their more pessimistic classmates.